ronniengoda/payhero-android-mpesa/README.md

                     if (response.isSuccessful) {
                         Log.d("MPESA", "onResponse:${response.body()} ")
 			//Handle when request is sucessful
-			//Get response from variable 'response' and manipulate as you want using response.body() } else {
+			//Get response from variable 'response'
+			//and manipulate as you want using response.body() } else {
                         Log.d("MPESA", "onResponse: ${response.errorBody()}")
                     }